What should my daily sodium intake be?

 Check out our handy sodium tracker to help you keep tabs on how much sodium you’re eating.
 Just jot down what you eat — that blueberry muffin for breakfast, or the garlic bread with last night’s spaghetti — and the accompanying sodium stats.
 Remember: Sodium levels vary in the same foods depending on the brand or restaurant.

 At the end of the day it’s easy to tally how much sodium you consumed so you can make better choices as needed.
 Sometimes a small adjustment can bring big results when it comes to your health!
-Keep exploring this website and our blog, the Salty Scoop, for tips.
+Keep exploring this website and our blog for tips.

 Is there such a thing as eating too little sodium?